 If you change the drop-down menu to Pressure, the size will vary according to how much pressure you apply to your stylus's nib when drawing.
 Again, the variation exists within a single path rather than with each new path.
 Using the pressure option for your Calligraphic Brush is perfect for creating clean line art with thick and thin line work that remains scalable (unlike making it in Adobe Photoshop).

-3. Flat Brushes
+3. How to Create Flat Brushes

 To create a flat brush reduce the Roundness when creating or editing the brush you're using.
 In the example below, I've set the Roundness to 20%. the initial doodle below keeps all options as Fixed.